D3FAU4T/D3FAU4T/README.md

 ## 🌱 What I'm Learning:
 I'm always eager to learn more, and right now I'm focused on:
+- **General Scripting with Rust** to enhance my skills and knowledge with the language
 - **C programming** for DSA and making CLI programs
 - **Advanced React** for building complex UIs
-- **General Scripting with Python** to enhance my skills and knowledge with the language

 ## 🚀 Major Projects
 ### 🤖 [![Discord](https://img.shields.io/badge/Discord-%235865F2.svg?&logo=discord&logoColor=white)](https://discord.com/)